leandrodsg/fullstackphp-sprint5/README.md

 - Error handling and user feedback systems throughout the application

 ### Business Logic and Advanced Features

-The application implements sophisticated business logic for subscription management:

 **Billing Cycle Management**
 - Support for monthly and annual billing periods